 c.
 All schools connected to effective improvement partnerships

 “The participants of this Regional Education Summit Group recognise and are committed to the shift towards a sector-led approach to the development and improvement of the school system.
 We understand the fundamental need over the next few years to build the capacity of school-led arrangements to ensure that all children and young people in the region can attend good and outstanding local schools.

 We recognise the individual and collective role that can be played by the partners of this Summit Group to support the development of the school system and we are committed to work in strategic partnership over the coming years to maximise the positive impact we can have.

-We believe it is vital that every school in the East Midlands makes good connections with school-led structures that can provide them with both challenge for their performance and access to support for improvement.
+We believe it is vital that every school in the region makes good connections with school-led structures that can provide them with both challenge for their performance and access to support for improvement.
 The next few years will see an increasing role in the school system for organisations that will hold the resources for support and challenge.

 Local Authorities and the Regional Schools Commissioner will continue to have their respective duties to support maintained schools and academies to drive improved outcomes for pupils.
 It is important that each party share information, intelligence and aspiration, having mutual respect for what each party is trying to achieve.
 Where these aspirations are not aligned, we commit to ongoing dialogue to help understanding.

-The East Midlands’ Teaching School Alliances are now increasingly working in local groups to establish a coherent programme of school improvement across their areas.
+The Regions Teaching School Alliances are now increasingly working in local groups to establish a coherent programme of school improvement across their areas.
 The increasing numbers of Teaching Schools and the growing maturity of their partnership work mean that their offer will reach every school and make a meaningful contribution to school improvement across the region.

 The growth and development of alliances and trusts provide an opportunity for schools to work collectively to provide support and challenge to improve outcomes for young people.
 The members of this Summit Group will work with trusts and other alliances to support them to fulfill their school improvement role effectively.